termsurf/text.tree/readme.md

 ## Welcome

-The `text.tree` library is a collection of text and binary parsers and generators.
+The `code.tree` library is a collection of text and binary parsers and generators.
 They are in the form of grammars, for parsing and generating the appropriate input and output across many content types.

 ## Usage

 ```
-note save @termsurf/text
+note save @termsurf/code
 ```

 Pick your favorite parser grammars:

 ```
-load @termsurf/text
+load @termsurf/code
   find alphabet
   find number
   find css